nigels-com/nconf/README.md

 3. Create the database

 ---
-:information_source: Confirm that MySQL is installed and running (on Ubuntu 20.04)
+:information_source: Confirm that MySQL is installed and running (via apt and systemctl on Ubuntu 20.04)

 ```bash
 $ sudo apt install mysql-server